intel/FPGA-Devcloud/main/QuickStartGuides/T2S/tutorials/fpga/pairhmm/README.md

 Next compile the `tiling/main.cpp` file:

 ```
-rm -rf ~/tmp/a*
+rm -rf a.a* a
-cd /path/to/tutorials/tiling
-g++ main.cpp -g -I ../util -I ../../../../Halide/include -L ../../../../Halide/bin -lHalide -lz -lpthread -ldl -std=c++11
+g++ /data/t2s/tutorials/fpga/pairhmm/tiling/main.cpp $CXX_FLAGS -o ./a.out
-env CL_CONTEXT_EMULATOR_DEVICE_INTELFPGA=1 AOC_OPTION="-march=emulator" HL_DEBUG_CODEGEN=4 PRAGMAUNROLL=1 ./a.out >& b
+env INTEL_FPGA_OCL_PLATFORM_NAME="$EMULATOR_PLATFORM_NAME"  CL_CONTEXT_EMULATOR_DEVICE_INTELFPGA=1 BITSTREAM=./a.aocx AOC_OPTION="$EMULATOR_AOC_OPTION -board=$FPGA_BOARD" ./a.out
 ```

-Please remember to clean the generated file in the directory `~/tmp`, otherwise you may encounter some errors.
+Please remember to clean the generated file in your directory, otherwise you may encounter some errors.
 The emulation should throw a "Success" message.
 Now compile it to RTL, then open the report:

 ```
-cd ~/tmp
-aoc -rtl a.cl
+aoc -rtl -report -board=$FPGA_BOARD ./a.cl
-open ~/tmp/a/reports/report.html
+open a/reports/report.html
 switch to Throughput Analysis -> Fmax II
 ```